warriorjp/Stream-API/Mangerial-Round/Techno-Manager.md

 **Result:** Once the indexes were created, query performance improved significantly, the 502 errors stopped, and the service returned to normal operation.
 The incident also led to a more robust deployment process and better coordination between the development and DevOps teams.

+## 12. A hacker steals a user's JWT before the user logs out.
+Since JWTs are stateless, how can you prevent the stolen token from being used?

+**Option 1: Short-lived Access Tokens (Recommended)**

+Access Token: 5–15 minutes - So token gets expired easliy

+**Option 2: Refresh Token Rotation**

+Every time the client refreshes the access token:

+    Old Refresh Token
+            ↓
+    Validate
+            ↓
+    Generate New Refresh Token

+If a stolen refresh token is reused, you can detect it and revoke the user's session.

+**Option 3: Token Blacklisting (Logout)**

+When a user logs out:

+  Logout
+     ↓
+  Store JWT ID (jti) in Redis
+     ↓
+  Reject future requests with that token

+Every request checks whether the token is on the blacklist.

+This works but makes JWT validation stateful.

+**Option 6: Revoke Refresh Token**

+If the access token expires after 10 minutes and the refresh token is revoked on logout, the attacker cannot obtain new access tokens.

+**Option 7:  Maintain Session Version**

+Store a session version in the database.

+    JWT contains:

+    {
+      "sub": "123",
+      "sessionVersion": 5
+    }

+If the user changes their password or logs out everywhere:

+   DB sessionVersion = 6

+The old token contains version 5, so it's rejected.